-There are more and more trainers who earn their living by training clients at home and being self-employed.
-This is a great option if you have a valid visa.
+More and more trainers earn their living by training clients at home and being self-employed.
+This is an excellent option if you have a valid visa.
 Otherwise, you would be working illegally.
 Not only do you need a visa, but you also need insurance and accreditation from the Register of Exercise Professionals (REPs).

-Finally, if you want to work as a freelancer in health clubs, you will have to make an appropriate arrangement with a gym of your choice.
+Finally, if you want to work as a freelancer in health clubs, you must make an appropriate arrangement with a gym of your choice.
 You will pay rent or commission to the gym every month and, in return, you will be able to use their facilities for training your clients.
 This just might be the best deal for both parties as it gives you both freedom and appropriate equipment.
-And with all the new apps for personal trainers available, tracking the progress of your clients will be easier than ever.
+And with all the new apps for personal trainers available, tracking your clients’ progress will be easier than ever.

 How much can you expect to earn?

 Let’s face it – no one would be moving across the world for pocket money, right?
-You are expecting financial bliss after moving to Dubai as a personal trainer – but will your dreams turn into reality?
-Research has shown that the first year of working as a licensed personal trainer in Dubai is never an easy one.
-Unless you are extremely lucky and hit some sort of contract because you already had connections in the fitness industry.
+You expect financial bliss after moving to Dubai as a personal trainer – but will your dreams become a reality?
+Research has shown that the first year of working as a licensed personal trainer in Dubai is never easy.
+Unless you are extremely lucky and hit some sort of contract because you already have connections in the fitness industry.
 Since these cases are very rare, let’s just stick to what usually happens.

 As time goes by, you can expect work to pick up.
 The only prerequisite is for you to do a good job with your clients, and you can rest assured the word will spread around.
 You will get word-of-mouth recommendations, meet new clients, and make some connections.
-Naturally, the more clients you have, the more money will you earn.
+Naturally, the more clients you have, the more money you will earn.
 Statistically speaking, a freelancer in some of Dubai’s top gyms can earn up to 500,000 Emirati dirhams (AED) per year.
-And that sum will allow you to live pretty comfortably in Dubai, allowing yourself many luxuries.
+With that sum, you can live comfortably in Dubai, allowing yourself many luxuries.

 Does success await after you move to Dubai to be a personal trainer?